-Before putting your RANGER EV into storage, clean the batteries.
+Before putting your RANGER EV in storage, clean the batteries.
 Remove corrosion with a plastic brush.
-Wash with a solution of one tablespoon baking soda and one cup water.
+Wash with a solution of one tablespoon baking soda to one cup water.
 Rinse well with tap water and dry off with clean shop towels.
 Coat the terminals with dielectric grease or petroleum jelly.
 Be careful not to allow cleaning solution or tap water into a conventional battery.

 Fully charge the batteries for storage.
 Leave the charger connected to maintain a full charge during the storage period, or check battery voltage each month during storage and recharge as needed to maintain a full charge.
 If the charger remains connected, check it monthly to verify proper operation.